Make Pork Tenderloins in the slow cooker with a tangy balsamic glaze for an easy dinner the whole family will enjoy.

 Pork tenderloin on the other hand, comes from a muscle near the pig’s backbone.
 It’s always boneless and sometimes sold under the name pork tenders or pork filet.
 Pork tenderloins are thin strips of meat and extremely tender whether cooked quickly at a higher heat or slow cooked.

-When you make porn tenderloin in the crock pot it becomes so tender it can fall apart with the touch of your fork.
+When you make pork tenderloin in the crock pot it becomes so tender it can fall apart with the touch of your fork.
 When you add this tangy-sweet balsamic glaze?
 It becomes absolute heaven.

 A hands-off pork recipe that cooks all day long while you get other things done.
 Is there anything better?